kossiitkgp/docs/events/git-and-github.md

 8. **Branching demo**

    You can use the "Facebook clone" project for the demo.
 Make a branch for a new feature.
 Make some commits in the new branch and show the commits.
-Jump to `master` branch and show that those commits are accept.
+Jump to `master` branch and show that the newly made commits are absent(To convey the idea that different branches have different commits).
 Merge the newly created branch and show how commits have appeared.

    Make sure to speak while you are typing the commands, explaining what the commands do.
 For example, tell them that you are creating a new brach while typing `git branch BRANCH` and tell that you are hoping on to the newly created branch while typing `git checkout BRANCH`

-   Again it is a good point stop and summarise branching.
+   Again it is a good point to stop and summarise branching.
 Pause for short period of time.
 Let audience ask their queries.

 9. **Introduce Github**